-At Churchie we are committed to providing the best personalised academic pathway that suits the needs of each individual student.
-We know that boys achieve academic success when they are given the opportunity to experience a challenging programme that empowers them to take responsibility for their learning.
+At Churchie, we are committed to providing the best, personalised academic pathway that suits the needs of each individual student.
+We know that boys achieve academic success when given the opportunity to experience a challenging programme that empowers them to take responsibility for their learning.
 Such an environment, combined with our high expectations, is one in which boys can thrive.

 Our learning is defined by knowing each and every boy.
 Each student's journey is mapped through academic profiling, whereby appropriate pathways are designed to meet the boy's individual needs.
 Our learning philosophy embraces a culture of academic excellence and continual improvement.
 This culture creates a belief that every student is capable of successful learning and gives priority to building and maintaining positive learning and caring relationships between our outstanding staff, students and parents.

 The Preparatory School features the International Baccalaureate’s Primary Years Programme

 .
 This internationally respected curriculum places students at the heart of the learning process, is characterised by a broad, liberal curriculum and encourages international mindedness.
 Literacy and numeracy programmes are integral to the students’ learning experiences, supported by a technology-rich learning environment.

 The Senior School

 offers a broad, liberal range of subjects informed by the National Curriculum in Years 7 to 10

 , with a strong emphasis on literacy, numeracy, science and languages.
 In Years 11 and 12